 Hole Bowl is more than just a space to play.
 Stop in for a casual midday lunch or a cocktail and dinner with friends at the full bar.
 With a curated menu of classically made, from-scratch American fare, you can’t go wrong.
 Cast aside any ideas of typical bowling alley fare.
-With a chef who’s worked at some of the best restaurants in town, you will find delicious cuisine (at a good value, too!).
-The kids’ menu offers $6 entrées with two sides.
+Chef Jason Mitchell prepares delicious cuisine (at a good value, too!).
+The kids menu offers $6 entrées with two sides.
 For adults, the cocktail program is equally impressive, with everything from specialty drinks to pitchers of beer.
 Of course, you probably won’t be able to leave without playing just a little.
 Spend the day on the bowling lanes, arcade games, pool tables and darts.
-With the Hole Bowl’s 12 large flat-screen TVs, you can always catch the game.
+With Hole Bowl’s 12 large flat-screen TVs, you can always catch the game.
 Afterward, lounge on the comfy couches and catch up with friends.

 Almost everyone who visits Jackson Hole wants to try elk or buffalo at least once while here.
 And while other places offer it, no one does steak and game or offers a larger variety like the Gun Barrel does.
 Jackson’s legendary dining establishment has the town’s largest selection of high-end beef and game — cooked over an open mesquite wood grill — at prices you can afford.
 The popular restaurant also offers a great selection of fish, chicken and rib dishes.
 Take in the Old West in the Gun Barrel’s rustic lodge atmosphere, and check out the extraordinary collection of mounts and Western memorabilia.
 As one of Jackson’s largest restaurants, the Gun Barrel is the perfect place for large groups, rehearsal dinners and parties of all sorts.
 Save room for dessert so you can try the restaurant’s legendary lodge-made apple pie!

-E.leaven’s extensive menu, fresh breads and pastries make this deli one-of-a-kind.
-It’s one of the few places serving breakfast and lunch ALL day plus dinner in the summer.
-There are endless options, including huevos rancheros and a variety of omelets accompanied by breakfast potatoes and your choice of toast.
-E.leaven offers what’s arguably some of the best corned beef hash and eggs this side of New York.
-For lunch, enjoy hearty salads and massive deli sandwiches served with homemade chips or a side salad.
-Dinner is available from Memorial Day through September with something for everyone, including burgers, short rib sandwiches, BBQ brisket and gourmet salads.
-If you are heading to the national parks for the day, stop in for breakfast and take a box lunch with you.
-E.leaven offers takeout and delivery, as well as catering for breakfast, lunch and dinner.
+E.leaven’s extensive menu, combined with homemade pastries and breads, makes this deli one of a kind.
+It’s one of the few places serving breakfast and lunch ALL day with endless options including huevos rancheros (a local favorite) and a variety of omelets accompanied by breakfast potatoes and your choice of homemade toast.
+E.leaven offers what is arguably some of the best corned beef hash and eggs this side of New York.
+For lunch, enjoy hearty salads and massive deli sandwiches and wraps served with homemade chips or a house salad.
+Heading out for a day on the snow?
+Grab a breakfast burrito or Kaiser Egg Sandwich and coffee before hitting the slopes (they will even deliver).
+Or call e.leaven for gourmet box lunches.
+E.leaven also offers breakfast, lunch and private dinner catering.

 Just a few blocks off the Town Square, Snake River Brewery is a great place to go any time of the day or night.
 Twice recognized as the Small Brewery of the Year, this award-winning neighborhood hangout known as “the Brewpub” has an incredible blend of locals and tourists alike.
 Dine and drink either upstairs or on the main floor.
 Can’t decide on a brew?
 Order the sampler tray to get a taste of what’s on tap before diving into a wide range of handcrafted cuisine items.
 No place in town beats the $9 lunch deal, happy hours and all-day menu items, including award-winning Wyoming bison and beef chili and wings, along with soups and salads.
 For the main meal, a bevy of wood-fired pizzas, pastas and burgers are available.
 Don’t forget homemade s’mores for dessert and beer to go!

-Locals call it “The Bistro,” and this establishment has been a favorite Jackson Hole staple since it opened 15 years ago.
+Locals call it “The Bistro,” and this establishment has been a favorite Jackson Hole staple since it opened in 2001.
 The Bistro has made a name for itself with its creative take on classic French bistro fare.
-Favorites include the Carter Country beef tartare and seasonal pork chop creations.
+Favorites include the steak tartare and seasonal pork chop creations.
 Enjoy the first raw bar in town, serving oysters on the half shell, tuna tartare and oyster shooters.
 The fun, upscale yet unpretentious atmosphere makes this eatery a fantastic option for groups of all sizes, while paper and crayons adorning the white linen tablecloths appeal to patrons of all ages.
 A trip to Jackson Hole is made complete with a visit to The Bistro.
-And don’t miss its sister properties, Bin22 (117), Bodega (119), Il Villaggio Osteria (130), The Kitchen (132) and Q Roadhouse & Brewing Co.
-(143).
+And don’t miss its sister properties, Bin22 (120), Bodega (122), Il Villaggio Osteria (133), The Kitchen (135) and Roadhouse Brewing Co.
+(147).